Aaron Judge Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks eighth in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in MLB.

-- The Rays' 3.90 team ERA ranks sixth across all MLB pitching staffs.
+- The Rays have a 3.87 team ERA that ranks sixth across all league pitching staffs.

-- Rays pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in baseball.
+- Rays pitchers combine to give up the fourth-fewest home runs in baseball (138 total, 1.1 per game).

+- Littell (2-4 with a 4.27 ERA and 47 strikeouts in 52 2/3 innings pitched) makes the start for the Rays, his ninth of the season.

-- In his last time out on Saturday, the righty went six innings against the Los Angeles Angels, allowing five earned runs while surrendering eight hits.
+- The righty's last time out was on Tuesday against the Colorado Rockies, when he went 5 1/3 innings, surrendering four earned runs while giving up seven hits.

-- In 14 games this season, the 30-year-old has a 3.35 ERA and 12.3 strikeouts per nine innings, while giving up a batting average of .209 to his opponents.
+- The 27-year-old has amassed a 4.27 ERA and 8 strikeouts per nine innings across 21 games this season, while allowing a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.